mxcube/mxcubeqt/ExampleFiles/HardwareObjects.xml/soleil_px2/readme.txt

 More detailed outline of the content of the subdirectories follows.

-The goniometer directory contains configurations of all motors of goniometer of Proxima2A beamline (MD2).
+The diffractometer directory contains configurations of all motors of goniometer of Proxima2A beamline (MD2).
 We split the motors into two classes: continuous and discrete.

 The following 23 motors are continuous:
     1. AlignmentX